Employers Liability Insurance vs. Workers Compensation: What’s Important to Know

 As we mentioned previously, employer’s liability insurance covers negligence claims over occupational illnesses or injuries.
 When employees receive compensation for their workplace injuries, they usually decide not to sue the employer.
 But that is not always the case.

-One type of claims employer’s liability insurance covers is those direct claims from employees alleging negligence.
+One type of claim that an employer’s liability insurance covers is those direct claims from employees alleging negligence.
 However, there are other types of liability lawsuits your insurance policy would cover:

 Your employer’s liability insurance policy would cover legal defense costs, potential settlements, judgments, or court-awarded damages.